Franklin & Marshall College: Marshall College (19th century)

-Marshall College quickly gained national recognition and attracted students from a large geographical area, with some coming as far away as the West Indies.
+Marshall College gained national recognition and attracted students from a large geographical area, with some coming as far away as the West Indies.
 However, despite being initially well-funded, Marshall College began to experience financial difficulties of its own.
 By the late 1840s, financial support and enthusiasm among the local community had virtually disappeared and the school was in danger of closing its doors permanently.

-In 1835, the school's Debating Society was renamed Diagnothian Literary Society at the suggestion of seminary student Samuel Reed Fisher.
-That June, Diagnothian was divided into two friendly rivals to encourage debate.
-Diagnothian retained its original name, while the new society was named Goethean, in honor of German philosopher and poet Johann Wolfgang von Goethe.
-The two organizations sponsored orations and debated politics, philosophy and literature.
-They merged in 1955, but became separate entities again in 1989.
-The Diagnothian Society is the oldest student organization on campus.
+In 1835, the school's debating society was renamed Diagnothian Literary Society.
+A further debate society was named Goethean, in honor of German philosopher and poet Johann Wolfgang von Goethe.
+The two organizations merged in 1955, but became separate entities again in 1989.
+The Diagnothian Society is said to be the oldest student organization on campus.